THE POETIC RELIEF PROJECT

-As part of The Poetic Relief Project in partnership with Theatre Peckham and Black Cultural Archives we are excited to share the first cohort of Cultural Leaders which Poetic Unity, Black Cultural Archives and Theatre Peckham will employ to help deliver the workshops and events that are part of The Poetic Relief Project.
+As part of The Poetic Relief Project in partnership with Theatre Peckham and Black Cultural Archives we are excited to share the second cohort of Cultural Leaders which Poetic Unity, Black Cultural Archives and Theatre Peckham will employ to help deliver the workshops and events that are part of The Poetic Relief Project.
 The Cultural Leaders will also learn about the operations and day to day work of the charity they are assigned to.

-Please see the six amazing young people pictured above and named below who will be our first Cultural Leaders and the charity they will be assigned to for the next 6 months:
+Please see the six amazing young people pictured above and named below who are our second cohort of Cultural Leaders and the charity they will be assigned to for the next 6 months: